itzRohit45/MyPortfolio/README.md

 - Next.js team for the amazing framework
 - Framer Motion for the smooth animations
 - Three.js for the 3D capabilities
+- Formspree for the simple and effective form handling
 - All the incredible open-source contributors